audiolabs/APSRR-2016/reck-font/report.md

     ./run_analysis.sh

-Analyses the FSL4 dataset with all the tempo estimation algorithms used in the paper.
+Analyses the FSL4 dataset with all the tempo estimation algorithms used in the paper except the RekordBox algorithm.
+To get the results from the RekordBox software use the instrruction from the authors, which can be found here: https://github.com/ffont/ismir2016/blob/master/docs/analyze_dataset.md#rekbox

 ### Evaluation